nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: Ingredient List contains `duck`.
 A message will be printed to the CLI to prompt user for the expiry date of `duck` in 'dd/MM/yyyy' format.
 Upon entering a valid expiry date, e.g. `08/11/2021`, a success message will be printed to the CLI.
-Upon entering an invalid date that does not follow 'dd/MM/yyyy', e.g. `abc`, an error message will be printed to the CLI, until the user enters a date in 'dd/MM/yyyy' format.
+Upon entering an invalid date that does not follow 'dd/MM/yyyy', e.g. `abc`, an error message will be printed to the CLI.The command is disregarded.

     * Test case:`set ingr expiry 1`

       Expected: Ingredient List contains `duck` and `duck` is at the first position in the Ingredient List.
 A message will be printed to the CLI to prompt user for the expiry date of `duck` in 'dd/MM/yyyy' format.
 Upon entering a valid expiry date, e.g. `08/11/2021`, a success message will be printed to the CLI.
-Upon entering an invalid date that does not follow 'dd/MM/yyyy', e.g. `abc`, an error message will be printed to the CLI, until the user enters a date in 'dd/MM/yyyy' format.
+Upon entering an invalid date that does not follow 'dd/MM/yyyy', e.g. `abc`, an error message will be printed to the CLI.The command is disregarded.

     * Test case:`set ingr expiry lmnop`